Bettadapura: Temple

-There is also a depiction of Durga, (one of the avatars or forms of Devi Parvati, Lord Shiva's consort/wife), carved on a granite stone a few feet beside the HanumAn temple.
-This is unusual because Hanuman is a bramhachAri (celibate) and not associated with PArvathi and considers Sita like his mother, but Sita is an avatar of Lakshmi, Lord Vishnu's consort/wife.
+There is also a depiction of Durga, (one of the avatars or forms of Devi Parvati, Lord Shiva's consort/wife), carved on a granite stone a few feet beside the Hanuman temple.

-Seeing so many main deities (8+) of Hinduism in one small place is also strange.

 There is also a cave below this temple at few feet below, which has a very short suranga marga (a secret chamber/hole/pathway to escape) that leads to the temple basement or entrance.
 One person at a time can crawl through this hole.
 There is another cave beside the statue with adequate space to sleep and/or meditate.
-Many are not sure why a Hunuman temple has been built beside MallikArjuna, who is Lord Shiva, and not Lord RAma, of whom HanumAn is the foremost BHAktha/Devotee.

 It is also not clear how did ancient people manage to transfer this rock from another place (because it is imperfectly or randomly cut behind the carving and NOT sliced properly from a huge stone), cut this huge monolithic stone so precisely flat on one side, carve a huge Hanuman over it, and erected or lifted this 15-20,000-kilo stone to exactly 90 degrees from ground level.